STRIVING FOR CHANGE.

 We advocate on behalf of women everywhere for access to menstrual hygiene products and the elimination of taxation of these basic necessities.

-In 41 of 50 of the United States, menstrual hygiene products are taxed.
+35 States, menstrual hygiene products are taxed.
 The Homeless Period Projects works with local, state and federal officials to provide information, seek support and lobby for change.

 We have found that often government officials have not considered the fact that menstrual hygiene products are a basic necessity still being taxed.
-In most public schools, these products are not readily available to girls in the same way soap and toilet tissue are.
+In most public schools, these products are not readily available in the same way soap and toilet tissue are.
 They come with a cost that supersedes a monetary transaction and often carries a social stigma as part of the price tag.

 No state or federal agency provides, or discounts, menstrual hygiene products.
 In South Carolina, headquarters of The Homeless Period Project, they even profit from them.
 SC imposes a tax on sanitary products at the full 6% state sales tax.
 The state has a lengthy list of tax-exempt items for the state’s tax-free weekend including purses, riding wear, ballet shoes, baby diapers and adult incontinence products.
 Menstrual hygiene products are not exempt.